caburj/kwartrack/NOTES.md

           simple explanations.
       * [ ] Then redirect to the main UI.

-* [ ] Allow editing date
-  - Clicking the date will show the date picker.

 * [ ] Rename repo to "kwartrack".

+* [ ] Write docs on...
+  * [ ] How to get started.
+  * [ ] How to deploy.

 # TODO POST 0.1

+* [ ] Animated new transaction record and also animated deletion of transaction.

+* [ ] Allow changing the color of each partition and category.

+* [ ] Allow assigning different owners if there are multiple users in the db when...
+  * [ ] editing account
+  * [ ] editing category

 * [ ] A better way to invalidate queries when making mutations.
   - Can we find a declarative way?

-* [ ] Allow changing the color of each partition and category.

 * [ ] Migration.
   - Looks like piecewise migrations are needed when developing new features.

-* [ ] Allow assigning different owners if there are multiple users in the db when...
-  * [ ] editing account
-  * [ ] editing category

 # IDEA / NICE TO HAVE (MAYBE)